Thuhien23/Finance-KPI/README.md

 *This calculation creates a title indicating how many months met the sales target out of the total months available in the calendar.*

 ![image](https://github.com/Thuhien23/Finance-KPI/assets/96719464/110a03d9-e743-46cf-ab4d-247d6e700339)

+## Recommendations:

+### Address Underperformance:
+1. **Investigate the reasons behind the significant shortfalls** in monthly targets.
+Focus particularly on the months with the highest negative variances.
+Consider implementing targeted training or **support for salespeople who consistently underperform**, such as Brien Boise and Van Tuxwell.

+### Reevaluate Sales Targets:

+2. **Assess whether the sales targets are realistic and achievable** based on market conditions and historical performance.
+Adjust targets if necessary to make them more attainable.
+Incentivize High Performers:

+3. **Recognize and reward the salespeople** who have consistently met or exceeded their targets, such as Curtice Advani and Barr Faughny, to encourage continued high performance.
+Improve Sales Strategies:

+4. **Develop and deploy new sales strategies** or refine existing ones to improve overall sales performance.
+Consider market trends, customer feedback, and competitive analysis in these strategies.

+### Monthly Performance Review:

+5. **Conduct monthly performance reviews** to identify issues early and take corrective actions promptly.
+This will help in keeping the sales team aligned with the targets.

+*By implementing these recommendations, the company can aim to improve overall sales performance and achieve targets more consistently in the future.*